noahcoad/open-url/README.md

 This will open files in Sublime Text for editing, or reveal folders in the Finder, without showing the menu first.

-### Running commands on files, folders or special URLs
+### Running shell commands on files, folders or special URLs
-__Open URL__ provides a few settings you can configure to run custom commands on files, folders, or special URLs that are neither files, folders, nor web URLs, such as FTP URLs:
+__Open URL__ provides a few settings you can configure to run custom shell commands on files, folders, or special URLs that are neither files, folders, nor web URLs, such as FTP URLs:

 - __file_custom_commands__
 - __folder_custom_commands__